 - Are the fees the lawyer charges reasonable and fair compared to the fees charged by other personal injury lawyers?

 You should ensure that your lawyer is not charging more than the maximum fee of 33.3%.
 You should also confirm that your lawyer will not raise fees to take your case to trial.
 (For more on this topic, refer to Paying for a Lawyer)

 - Are you confident that you can develop a solid, trusting relationship with the lawyer?

 ICBC claims can take months or years to resolve, and are inherently personal in nature.
 A good relationship with your personal injury lawyer is crucial for a successful outcome, and will make the process much less stressful.
 You need a lawyer who communicates well, supports you and responds to your needs, and will fight hard to get you the best possible result.

 Questions To Ask A Personal Injury Lawyer

-When you meet with a lawyer about your ICBC claim, come prepared to ask plenty of questions to help you make the right choice.
+When you meet with a lawyer before reporting an ICBC claim, come prepared to ask plenty of questions to help you make the right choice.
 You will want to know:

 - Is the initial consultation free of charge?

 - What is the lawyer’s experience with ICBC cases, and in particular, cases similar to your own?